Admissions: Master’s Programs

 - a copy of your passport

-Special requirements apply for documents if you come from one of the following countries: Austria, China, Georgia, Iran, Mongolia, South Tyrol, and Vietnam.
+Additionally, special requirements for documents apply if you come from one of the following countries: Bangladesh, China, Georgia, India, Iran, Mongolia, Pakistan, Austria, South Tyrol and Vietnam.

 Please do also check the requirements for Notarization, especially for translations!

 Documents should be sent to the following address:

 If your documents are complete and valid, they will be forwarded to the Department of Informatics.
 The admission committee will decide whether you can be admitted directly or have to do an interview.
 You can also be rejected directly.